Beard Care Made Easy - Beard Balm The Full Insight

 Step 4 - Keep Grinding & Pressing

-The easiest for of extracting the cocoa butter is to warm them up and press, this is an easier way but not the way to the purest raw cocoa butter.
+The easiest form of extracting the cocoa butter is to warm them up and press them, this is an easier way but not the way to the purest raw cocoa butter.

 To provide pure & raw cocoa butter, you want to press the whole bean to extract the butter.
 Another way to do this is by grinding the bean so much you then extract the oil.